OAyomide/bolt/README.md

 ### Download pre-built binaries

-Pre-built binaries for Windows, macOS and Linux can be found in the [latest release](https://github.com/hiro-codes/bolt/releases/latest) downloads section.
+Pre-built binaries for Windows, macOS and Linux can be found in the [latest release](https://github.com/hiro-codes/bolt/releases/latest) assets section.

 ### Build from source 👩‍💻